matan-h/matan-h.github.io/README.md

 # matan-h.github.io
-this is my blog, written with jekyll
+this is my blog, written with jekyll and the source of matan-h.com